karinje/zero-to-running/DEMO_SCRIPT.md

 **SAY (while services start):**
 > "Watch what happens:
 > - Pre-flight checks verify Docker is running and ports are available
-> - PostgreSQL 15.2 starts with health checks
+> - PostgreSQL 15.2 starts with health checks and persistence
-> - Redis 7.0.5 starts with persistence configured
+> - Redis 7.0.5 starts with health checks and persistence
 > - Backend API starts and waits for database to be healthy
 > - Frontend starts last
 >
 > All service dependencies are handled automatically.
-No manual steps."
+No manual steps.
+>
+> *[OPTIONAL: Open Docker Desktop to show containers starting in real-time - visual learners appreciate this]*"

 **WAIT:** Let services start (should be 1-2 minutes)